ScandEval/ScandEval/docs/datasets/danish.md

 # 🇩🇰 Danish

-This is an overview of all the datasets used in the Danish part of ScandEval.
+This is an overview of all the datasets used in the Danish part of EuroEval.
 The datasets are grouped by their task - see the [task overview](/tasks) for more information about what these constitute.